HIT2GAP-EU-PROJECT/Modules-Documentation/modules-data-exchange.md

 Beware these initial steps are only used to give a description of the module, and its outputs.
 All the steps are obviously not mandatory.
 In particular, if the module is a visualization module (produces no outputs), no model and output need to be created.
 After this initial step, no time series or event is created, but the module is allowed to create some.

-### openBMS administrator
+### BEMServer administrator

-In parallel, the openBMS administrator is in charge of defining a profile for the module developer, based on the information provided by the latter.
+In parallel, the BEMServer administrator is in charge of defining a profile for the module developer, based on the information provided by the latter.
 This information are :
 - provide the developer with an identifier
 - assign him a scope [role, sites] so that the module can have an access to the data he needs on the different sites, based on its role.
 Depending on the whether the module is running in a scheduled mode or on-demand, a certificate will be generated for the module.

-## Get data from openBMS
+## Get data from BEMServer

 Data are obtained using ```GET``` operations on the different APIs describing sites and measures.
 Data are structured in a hierarchical mode, and separated in the following categories